betaflight/betaflight.com/docs/support/archive/FAQ.md

 4 AUX channels are available

-For Betaflight 2.4.1 onwards the number of Aux channels is selectable with the set max_aux_channels (see the CLI commands section of wiki).
+For Betaflight 2.4.1 onwards the number of Aux channels is selectable with the set max_aux_channels (see the CLI commands section).

 **Note:**
 Some ESCs will not calibrate at 2kHz and faster Loop Rates, KISS ESCs have been reported to have this issue.
 The fix is to simply set Loop rate to 1kHz (1000usec looptime) then calibrate the ESCs and change back to the desired looptime.

 ## What Flight Controllers are recommended to get the best out of BetaFlight ?

 ### NOTE: This list is old since there are just too many new FC's now on the market.
-Check the Boards in the Wiki menu on the Right and the Released hex files.
+Check the Boards in the support menu and the Released hex files.

 Here is a list of FCs compiled around the end of January 2016.
 The opinions regarding Pros and Cons are also shown.